isner/life/README.md

 # Life

-A basic implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for the browser
+A basic implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for the browser.

 ## Demo

 See a working demo at [mattisner.com/life](http://mattisner.com/life).

-You can also download the [latest release](https://github.com/isner/life/releases) and open `index.html` in your browser.

 ## Instructions